lennonn2/policy-reporter/README.md

 - I had error handling in place for when an empty input string was passed into `processString` but a quick Google told me that empty strings are valid inputs into FSM so I removed that and made a note to test that the state doesn't change when an empty string is passed in in my unit tests.

 10. Wrote unit tests for the FSM module
+11. I finished everything up and left it overnight before taking another look.
+I realised that taking a string input was not the best idea and that I should be passing in an array.
+This allowed me to apply a generic type to the alphabet and the interface made a lot more sense.
+Using a string was heavily influenced by the `modThree` function and while I can definitely see cases where passing a string would be beneficial, I think arrays would be a better interface for most use cases and it's quite easy to convert a string to an array.